garykl/dotwarrior/README.md

 file.

-One or more configuration objects (configtemplate.Conf) are instantiated, one of them isdynamically chosen at run-time through configurable command line arguments.
+One or more configuration objects (configtemplate.Conf) are instantiated, one of them is dynamically chosen at run-time through configurable command line arguments.

-An example configuration is given in `config.py`.
+Several example configurations are given in `config.py`.

 The following paragraphs provide an overview over the planned and partly realized configuration options.
 It's probably